karabaja4/vscode-explorer-git-status/README.md

 ## Automatic

-This method requires VS Code 1.15.
+This method requires VS Code 1.15 and VS Code installed in the default installation directory.
+Otherwise, use the manual method.

 Run the following commands: